gracedigman/Pomodoro-Timer/README.md

-# Cute Pomodoro Timer with Motivational Quotes
+🕒 Pomodoro Timer with Motivational Quotes

-A pomodoro timer web application that displays motivational quotes after each completed work session.
-Built with Express.js, Node.js, and Axios.
+by Mary Grace Digman

+A cute and calming Pomodoro timer web app designed to help you stay focused and motivated!
+Built using Express.js, Node.js, and EJS, this app delivers a random motivational quote after every Pomodoro session to keep you inspired.

 ## Features